jaydenspurgiasz/event-scout/README.md

 ![UI State Diagram](EventScout-UI-State-Diagram.drawio.png)

-This Diagram shows the different states of the UI interface and how each the states change as you navigate through the UI.
+This diagram shows the different states of the UI interface and how the states change as you navigate through the UI.

 Description: